kromerm/adfdataflowdocs/adf-data-flow-expression-functions.md

 <code>null</code>
 ==============================
 <code><b>null() => null</b></code><br/><br/>
 Returns a NULL value.
-Use the function syntax(null()) if there is a column name named 'null'.
+Use the function syntax(null()) if there is a column named 'null'.
 Any operation that uses will result in a NULL
 * ``custId = NULL (for derived field)``
 * ``custId == NULL -> NULL``
 * ``'nothing' + NULL -> NULL``